-The total systematical uncertainties of the fit parameters then were calculated by summing up all the relative deviations in quadrature.
-The parameters could be correlated.
-The described method of determination of the systematic uncertainties can be regarded as a conservative estimate.
+Then we calculate the relative deviation of the alternative values from the default one.
+Repeating this for the fixed parameters, the total systematic uncertainties of the fit parameters were calculated as the quadratic sum of the relative deviations.
+Since the parameters could be correlated which would reduces their contribution to the systematic uncertainties, the utilized method can be regarded as a conservative estimate.

-Our fit results are shown in Fig. \ref{fig:ALICE_direct_photon_spectrum_fit} for the spectrum and in Fig. \ref{fig:ALICE_direct_photon_v2_fit} for the elliptic flow.
-We also summarize the fit results in Tab. \ref{tab:ALICE_fit_results}.
+Our fit results are shown in Fig. \ref{fig:ALICE_direct_photon_spectrum_fit} for the spectrum and in Fig.~\ref{fig:ALICE_direct_photon_v2_fit} for the elliptic flow.
+We also summarize the fit results in Tab.~\ref{tab:ALICE_fit_results}.